 - There is no cure for a hangover.
 The only way to sober up is to wait.
 For each drink consumed, it takes the liver approximately one hour to process and remove the alcohol from the system.

 - Know your Blood Alcohol Concentration (BAC).
 Blood alcohol concentration is the amount of alcohol present in the blood when consuming alcohol.
-There are many factors that affect your BAC when you drink, such as weight, gender, and how many hours you’ve been drinking.
-To view a BAC chart, learn the effects of BAC, and how to control your BAC, go to brad21.org (Alcohol Information section).
+There are many factors that affect your BAC when you drink, such as weight, biological, and how many hours you’ve been drinking.

 - Know the risks.
 Mixing alcohol with medications or illicit drugs is extremely dangerous.
 Specifically, mixing opiate pain medications with alcohol can result in a depressed respiratory and heart rate.
 This can be fatal.